Think that the NHS has only got clinical careers to offer? Think again.

 Different skills gained from serving in the Armed Forces or being part of the community could be linked across to different roles within the NHS.
 To read more about what is available, visit the Health Careers webpage or NHSScotland Careers and see how your experience in the Armed Forces compares to what’s available in the NHS.

 Unsure what role would be best for you?
 Use the Find Your Career tool and answer questions about your skills and experience to see where your future career could take you.
+You can also use the Pathways Tool to explore apprenticeship routes into a variety of NHS roles.

 Read our case study examples of those who have made the successful transition to an NHS career or find out more information on how to secure a work placement.